 Pro Tip: From navigating canals to avoid being run over by a bicycle, read up on the nine things to know before your first trip to Amsterdam.

-What Is The Red Light District In Amsterdam?
+What Is the Red Light District In Amsterdam?

-Named for the neon red lights that outline windows and doors where women in lingerie lounge provocatively and flirt with potential customers, the red light district is world renowned for its legal prostitution.
 Amsterdam has long been known for its open-minded policies toward pot and prostitution.
-But for the past several years, the largest city in the Netherlands has been trying to attract tourists interested in its many other offerings including picturesque canals, world-class museums, and wheels of cheese the size of tires.
-And the effort to tamp down on cannabis and sex tourism (AKA “party tourism”) has only intensified with the pandemic.
+But for the past several years, the largest city in the Netherlands has been trying to attract tourists interested in its many other offerings including picturesque canals, world-class museums, and wheels of cheese the size of tires and so many other sites to see especially if visiting Amsterdam in the spring.

 How Many Red Light Districts Are There In Amsterdam?